sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/airflow-connection.rst

    :alt: mwaa
    :width: 60%

-Add Additional Parameters as per your Environment
+Step 4 : Add Additional Parameters as per your Environment
 ===============================================

 Once you have selected  the connection type & groups, add the additional connection parameters needed.
 For more details refer the following tables and images: